Get Application Logs

 Use the spin aka logs command, to retrieve logs of your Spin application deployed to Fermyon Wasm Functions.

-$ spin aka logs --app hello-fermyon-wasm-functions
+$ spin aka logs --app-name hello-fermyon-wasm-functions

 The spin aka logs command, will print all log messages to stdout as shown here: